 Millburn Academy, Inverness, then University of Glasgow, Glasgow.

 I’ve got some Highers (Scottish equivalent of A-levels) And a degree in Phyiscs

 University of Glasgow

-Favourite thing to do in science Finding a good and interesting distraction, such as imascientist!
+Favourite thing to do in my job Finding a good and interesting distraction, such as imascientist!

 Running late, but looking great.